cosmos/gaia/docs/docs/governance/proposal-types/community-pool-spend.md

 - retroactive grants
 - price negotiation
-- fund disbursal (eg. payments in stages; payments pegged to reduce volitiliy)
+- fund disbursal (eg. payments in stages; payments pegged to reduce volatility)
 - radical overhaul of how the community-spend mechanism functions

 We can expect this to take shape as proposals are discussed, accepted, and rejected by the Cosmos Hub community.